Zylann/godot_voxel/doc/source/performance.md

-Multi-threading
+Performance
 ================

+This section discusses performance-related topics, such as making the voxel engine run fast.

 Thread count configuration
 ----------------------------

-This module makes heavy use of threads to speed up heavy operations and avoid stalls.
+This module uses threads to speed up heavy operations and avoid stalls.

 Depending on how many threads your CPU can run at the same time, the optimal number of threads can vary.
 This may also differ for players running your game.
 The module automatically determines the number of threads to use at runtime, based on how many concurrent threads the CPU supports.